wwuoti/blog/src/posts/blog/reaper-wayland.md

 So let's implement the following:

 - Create a "placeholder" GDK window which we feed onto existing SWELL functions
-    * This is equivalent to the real plugin bridge window being created on X
+    * This is equivalent to the real plugin bridge window being created on X11
 - Also create a raw X11 window using XLib
 - Use that XLib window as a parent for the plugin window which appears
 - XWayland will automatically create a Wayland window for this plugin X11 window